JuliaLang/www.julialang.org/jsoc/gsoc/numerics.md

 This experimentation could be carried out as a package with a new implementation, or as patches over the existing implementation in Base.

-**Expected Results**: An implementation of BigNums in Julia with increased performance over the current one.
+**Expected Results**: An implementation of BigInt in Julia with increased performance over the current one.

 **Require Skills**: Familiarity with extended precision numerics OR performance considerations.
 Familiarity either with Julia or GMP.